 Everything You Need To Know About Probiotics

 Probiotics have become a hot trend in the health and nutrition sphere, and for good reason.
 With health benefits like an improved digestive system and boosting your immune system, we highly recommend incorporating probiotics into your daily nutrition.
 Below you’ll be able to read a little more on what exactly probiotics are, how they work, and ways that you can easily include them into your diet: your guide to probiotics.

 Probiotics are a class of products that include microbial supplements such as kombucha or lactobacillus and any of the many elements that would support or optimize your microbiome.
 You could take the finest seed and throw a hand full onto your living room carpet every day and never get a crop- seed needs soil just like your microbiome requires optimal substrate.
 This is reflected in the common scenario where the person eating to much sugar gets yeast overgrowth.
 It may sound gross, but probiotics are literally live bacteria (and yeast) that occur naturally in our bodies and in the food we consume on a regular basis.
 Thankfully, probiotics are the “good” kind of bacteria, and the kind that help improve some of our most basic health functions.

-Ultimately, probiotics are broken into two categories: lactobacillus and bifidobacterium.
+Ultimately, probiotics are broken into two categories: microbes and supportive substrate.
 The most basic of the microbes are probiotic bacteria (but certain fungi are also important), which we find in yogurts and cheeses.
 What these differences mean to you may vary based on your diet and your health concerns, and are something that we can cover at your next appointment.